Kimberly Abare

 Kimberly Abare is an American politician and businesswoman.
-She served as a Republican member for the Hillsborough1st district of the New Hampshire House of Representatives from 2022 to 2024.
-Abare is the president of New England Die Cutting, LLC, and co-owns a multimillion dollar commercial real estate business.
+She served as a Republican member for the Hillsborough 1st district of the New Hampshire House of Representatives from 2022 to 2024.
+She is also the president of New England Die Cutting, LLC, and co-owns a commercial real estate business.

 In 2025, New Hampshire Governor Kelly Ayotte appointed Abare to the Commission on Government Efficiency or "COGE", a commission tasked with cutting spending by the New Hampshire government.
 COGE is modeled on the Department of Government Efficiency, doing similar work at the federal level.